elbandit/DVD-Rental/Business Rules/Business_Rules.md

 # Business Requirements #

+**Membership Levels**

+Level 1:

+- New Releases (last 30 days): 1 a month
+- Standard Release: 1 a month
+- Out at any one time: 1
+- Price: £5.99

+Level 2:

+- New Releases (last 30 days): 2 a month
+- Standard Release: 2 a month
+- Out at any one time: 1
+- Price: £7.99

+Level 3:

+- New Releases (last 30 days): Unlimited
+- Standard Release: Unlimited
+- Out at any one time: 1
+- Price: £9.99

+Level 4:

+- New Releases (last 30 days): Unlimited
+- Standard Release: Unlimited
+- Out at any one time: 2
+- Price: £11.99

 **Age Restrictions**
 If you have lists for younger members they will be restricted to rentals for their age level.